Beyond Words: The Benefits of Being Bilingual

 Being bilingual may have important cognitive and economic benefits, but it is usually the personal, social, and cultural benefits that multilingual people are most keen to emphasize.
-As I argue in my new book, Hypersanity: Thinking Beyond Thinking, many bilingual people feel that the way they are, and the way they see the world—and even the way they laugh and love—changes according to the language that they are speaking.
+As I argue in my new book, Hypersanity: Thinking Beyond Thinking , many bilingual people feel that the way they are, and the way they see the world—and even the way they laugh and love—changes according to the language that they are speaking.
 In the 1960s, Susan Ervin-Tripp asked Japanese-English bilingual women to finish sentences in each language, and found that the women came up with very different endings depending on whether they were speaking English or Japanese.
 For example, they completed ‘Real friends should…’ with ‘…help each other’ in Japanese, but ‘…be frank’ in English.
 ‘Who’s your favourite writer?’
 ‘What do you want to eat for dinner?’
+‘Shall we break all the rules?’
 Ask a question in one language, and you get one answer; ask the same question in another language, and you might get a different one.
 ‘To have another language’ said Charlemagne ‘is to have another soul’.

 Certain languages are better suited to certain purposes, for example, English is great for science and technology, French is better for cooking and complaining, and Latin is best for praying and formal rites of passage.
 Multilingual people are free to pick and choose, maybe along the lines of Charles V, Holy Roman Emperor: ‘I speak in Latin to God, Italian to Women, French to Men, and German to my Horse.’
 Charles V did not get on with the German lords and preferred to live in Spain, sitting on the newly created Spanish throne by right of his incarcerated mother, Joanna the Mad [ Juana la Loca ]—things I know because I speak Spanish.
 And after a few glasses of fino, I’m almost fluent.